vself-project/vself-near-metabuidl/README.md

 This is the repo for vSelf team public activity and source code storage for the METAbuidl hackathon run by Near project.
 We are a team of developers with specific framework and language preferences so we are building demo based on our tech stack preferences:

 1. Next.js / React for web frontend
-2. Google Cloud Platform for hosting dockerized services
+2. Digital Ocean / Google Cloud for hosting dockerized services
 3. Backend and contracts in Rust

 We build a lottery game with a set of NFTs available as rewards for general audience.
 The project is delivered as a minimal viable web application with the corresponding NEAR-based backend + documentation and code on this GitHub.
 This document is high level design concept, for technical details on how to run and operate the demo please refer to a separate [DEVS Documentation](DEVS.md)